 A community that invests in students: a staff perspective

-by Kelly Covington, Office of Student Development
+by Kelly Covington, Office of Student Life

 As employees of NNU, we have unique opportunities to walk alongside students as they begin a journey of academics, independence, and owning their own faith.
 Many seek the guidance and council of the support staff as friendships are developed during interactions with finances, registering or just walking by their desk as they go to class.
 As support staff, we see the excitement of starting college, the stress from exams and papers as well as the tears from homesickness, broken relationships and weariness.
 We listen and reach out with a hug, a cup of coffee, homemade cookies or a note because we care deeply.